How does Active Protection work?

 Windows

-If you attempt to download a harmful file or install a suspicious app, Active Protection will kick-in and immediately quarantine any threats in real-time.
+If you attempt to download a harmful file or install a suspicious app (knowingly or not), Active Protection will kick-in and immediately Quarantine any threats in real-time.

 This helps prevent virusestrojansransomware, botnets, rootkits, keyloggers, and other dangerous threats before they can gain access to your data or cause damage to your device.

 Disabling Active Protection is not recommended.
-If a particular app, file or archive is getting falsely blocked by the Antivirus, try adding it to your Allowed Files.
+If a particular app, file or archive is getting falsely detected by the Antivirus, try adding it to your Allowed Files.

 Enable Active Protection